eemilhaa/walkability-analysis/README.md

 ### 3. Conclusion

 This blog post showcased two different ways of analyzing walkability based on networks.
-Focusing only on network density is a very quantifiable approach, but it completely ignores the quality of the urban space being analyzed.
+Focusing only on network density is a very quantifiable approach, but it completely ignores other qualities of the urban space being analyzed.
 Approaching walkability as a measure of how certain urban features can be accessed by walking is one possible way to combine the qualitative aspect of walkability with network analysis.
 Of course, this approach is completely dependent on the types of features selected.
 This could be an interesting topic for further research: the analysis could, for example, reveal areas walkable to certain groups of people by selecting features that are important to them specifically.

 <br/>